 Basically, the GRE is a test taken by students all over the world who are seeking admission into Masters programs in various fields in universities of the US and other countries across the world.
 It is also available at more than 1,000 centres in more than 160 countries.

 EDUopinions has done some research and we’re here to tell you on what dates you can take this test in the near future.
-EDUopinions is an online platform where you can read real, verified student reviews about universities from all over the world as well as get free information about them.
+EDUopinions is a unique platform where you can read real, verified student reviews about universities from all over the world as well as get free information about them.

 Basically, the GRE intends to test a candidates’ verbal reasoning, quantitative reasoning, analytical writing, and critical thinking skills.
 The candidate can take the test over 5 times in 12 months.
 And the score itself is valid over 5 years.